 Dementia and treating us with dignity

-Many people think that because they know or have looked someone with dementia, that they understand everything thing about it and know all about its problems.
+One of the main problems we hear about these days comes from the fact that many people think that because they know or have looked someone with dementia, that they understand everything thing about it and know all about its problems.

-But this is far from the truth and there are well over 120 variations of this illness, and in each case, the people with the the illness have different symptoms and struggle in different ways to others.
+But this is far from the truth and there are well over 120 variations of this illness, and in each case, the people with the illness have different symptoms and struggle in different ways to others.

+Even two people with the same form of dementia, can have vastly different symptoms and problems.
 This causes confusion to many people, but as we now know there is nothing straight forward about this illness.

 Treat us with the dignity and respect that you would expect from others

 By educating and training people to understand the problems people with dementia struggle with on a daily basis, we will then start to see people with dementia being treated with the care and dignity, that you would want from others.

 Please don’t patronize us by asking a question and then trying to answer it.
 Give us the chance to think of the answer, as in many cases we need time to process the information before giving you the answer.
 That answer is better coming from us.

 Look us in the eyes when asking these questions as we are human beings like you, apart from the problem with our brain.